 I think that started my interest in genealogy and research.
-The next time I went ‘home’ I questioned my grandparents and family at length, recorded their voices and wrote out names and birth dates of the family.
-My Grandparents – who threw nothing out – gave me some marvelous 1800’s photos of family members.
-On the back I wrote who these people were, most important, because shortly after that, we moved to Canada, and genealogy was put on the back burner in a box, for a number of years.
+The next time I went ‘home’ I questioned my grandparents and family at length, recorded their voices and wrote out the names and birth dates of the family.
+My Grandparents – who threw nothing out – gave me some marvellous 1800’s photos of family members.
+On the back, I wrote who these people were, most important because shortly after that, we moved to Canada, and genealogy was put on the back burner in a box, for a number of years.

-32 years later a renewed interest came, when we met some UK friends again, and members of the Church of Latter- Day-Saint or Mormons.
+32 years later a renewed interest came when we met some UK friends again, and members of the Church of Latter- Day-Saint or Mormons.
 We talked about genealogy, but with young families and busy lives, that was all we did, talked about it, but, never really did any more research.
 About 8 years ago, we decided the time had come, and we met and researched together.
-Our friends invited us to their church’s’ “Centre of Family History” in LaSalle, Quebec, to do some real research with them.
+Our friends invited us to their church’s’ “Centre of Family History” in LaSalle, Quebec, Canada to do some real research with them.